Loretta Riordan BA(Hons), MBACP (Snr Accred)

 I held honorary posts in NHS Secondary Care at Hastings, Brighton and Eastbourne whilst training, and on qualification I went straight into a Primary Care NHS job in Eastbourne, where I worked for fifteen years.
 I also worked for Brighton and Newhaven Departments of Psychology, and held a Senior post at the Bethlem and Maudsley NHS Trust where I helped set up a new Primary Care service as well as developing my special interest in Trauma work.
 I also founded the Eastbourne Primary Care Counsellors' Group, which I ran from 1994-2000.
 I facilitated groups for the Eastbourne Survivors Project (a service for adult female survivors of sexual abuse), and worked as School Counsellor to Eastbourne College from 1997-2003.
 I established my own private practice in Brighton Kemp Town, which I have run successfully since 1993, working with EAP and private clients and offering couple counselling as well as individual sessions.
 I have built up good working relationships with a number of local GPs, and other mental health professionals within the NHS.

 As mentioned above, I am particularly interested in the creative arts, and have worked for the BBC as a consultant for its Comedy College project, running seminars on The Psychology of Comedy for groups of new writers.
-This has led to a natural progression in my practice, hence my work with actors, journalists, artists, musicians and other clients from the creative field.
+This has led to a natural progression in my practice, hence my work with actors, journalists, writers, broadcasters, artists, musicians and other clients from the creative field.

 I have completed extra training in a number of different therapeutic approaches and methods, including CBT, EMDR, Brief Psychodynamic Therapy, and Mindfulness.
 My practice continues to evolve as I attend new courses and conferences every year, with organisations including the Tavistock Clinic, Salomon's Centre for Applied Psychology, and the Bowlby Centre.
 This keeps me professionally flexible and helps ensure that each client gets the most appropriate and effective treatment possible.